Best MCP Servers for Designer-Developers in 2026

 Author: Community | Tools: 4 | Setup: Zero-config (npx)

-Tailwind CSS is the de facto styling approach for modern component-driven development.
-But Tailwind's utility-first model means there are hundreds of class names, and AI assistants frequently hallucinate classes that do not exist or use syntax from the wrong version.
-Tailwind CSS MCP gives your assistant authoritative knowledge of Tailwind's utility classes, configuration options, and plugin system.
+Tailwind's utility-first model means hundreds of class names, and AI assistants frequently hallucinate ones that do not exist.
+Tailwind CSS MCP gives your assistant authoritative knowledge of the actual utility classes available in your configuration.

 Configuration